vn971/rua/README.md

 * Smart caching is not implemented yet.
 To avoid outdated builds, RUA wipes caches in case of possible conflict.
 This may change in the future.
 * Optional dependencies (optdepends) are not installed.
 They are skipped.
 Check them out manually when you review PKGBUILD.
 This may change in the future.
 * The tool does not show you outdated packages yet (those that have updates in AUR).
 Pull requests are welcomed.
-* Unless you explicitly enable it, builds do not share package manager data with normal user home (~).
+* Unless you explicitly enable it, builds do not share user home (~).
 This may result in rust/maven/npm/whatever packages being re-downloaded each build.
 If you want to override some of that, take a look at ~/.config/rua/wrap_args.d/ and the parent directory for examples.

 ## Safety